ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     release.
 To restore the default programming environment release you should log out and then log back in to ARCHER2.

-## Using non-default versions of HPE Cray libraries on ARCHER2
+## Using non-default versions of HPE Cray libraries

 If you wish to make use of non-default versions of libraries provided by HPE Cray (usually because they are part of a non-default PE release: either old